zakandaiev/php-admin-engine/README.md

 * dev module: refactor all uis
 * dev module: create interface that will generate I18n files for modules
 * dev module: create interface that will install/uninstall modules
-* demo module that extends backend module: rewrite from scratch
-* all: replace all tabs with spaces
+* all files: replace all tabs with spaces
-* all: replace all em to rem
+* all files: replace all em to rem
-* all: replace all .active to .block_active
+* all files: replace all .active to .block_active

 * **OLD todos below**:
 * engine: replace all strtok with explode